Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 Together weaving a thriving taiao

-You’re invited to a three-day wānanga for collective climate action in Tāmaki Makaurau
+You’re invited to a three-day Future Search wānanga for collective climate action in Tāmaki Makaurau

-This is a rare whole-system gathering of people from across Tāmaki Makaurau - communities, mana whenua, rangatahi, business, government, researchers, advocates, funders and many others - to explore how we work together for a thriving taiao and future generations.
+This is a rare, whole-system gathering of people from across Tāmaki Makaurau to explore how we work together for a thriving taiao and future generations.

-Over a three-day Future Search, we will weave relationships, deepen understanding, and shape pathways for collective action grounded in place, partnership and shared responsibility.
+Over a three-day Future Search, we’ll weave relationships, deepen shared understanding and shape practical pathways for collective climate action grounded in place, partnership and shared responsibility.

-Tāmaki Makaurau is facing growing climate impacts alongside rapid change - widening inequities, shifting political and funding landscapes, and increasing pressure on communities and organisations.
-These challenges are interconnected, and no single group can meet them alone.
+Tāmaki Makaurau is facing intensifying climate impacts alongside widening inequities, shifting political and funding landscapes and increasing pressure on communities and organisations.
+These challenges are deeply interconnected and no single group can meet them alone.

-weave a shared picture of the whole climate action system of Tāmaki Makaurau
+weave a shared picture of the whole climate action system in Tāmaki Makaurau

 recognise and build on leadership already present